-The Credit Union's major source of income is financial margin, the difference between interest earned on investments and members loans and interest paid on member deposits.
+The Credit Union's major source of income is financial margin, the difference between interest earned on investments and Members loans and interest paid on Member deposits.
 The objective of asset/liability management is to match interest-sensitive assets with interest-sensitive liabilities as to amount and as to term to their interest rate repricing dates, thus minimizing fluctuations of income during periods of changing interest rates.
 Management calculates and reports monthly the value-at-risk measure of financial margin in accordance with the Credit Union's interest rate risk management policy.
 The Credit Union also enters into interest rate swaps in order to hedge against exposure to interest rate fluctuations in accordance with the Credit Union's interest rate risk management policy.
 This policy has been approved by the Board of Directors.
-For the year ended December 31, 2016, the Credit Union was in compliance with this policy.
-The Credit Union's risk due to changes in allowable earnings-at-risk to net interest income over the next 12 months of 100-basis-points translates in an increase in net interest income of \$3,578.
+For the year ended December 31, 2017, the Credit Union was in compliance with this policy.
+The Credit Union's projected change in earnings over the next 12 months of a 100-basis-points increase translates to an increase in net interest income of \$3,130.